adaminion/harleen/readme.md

 - Added POST route to account/reset/all.
 - Moved test user after GeneralSeeder and ResourcesSeeder.
 - Added Maatwebsite/Excel to support Excel.
+- Added exportNewUserPass in AccountController to download newly created username and password and bind with account/reset/all/export.